ansgarwiechers/vbsdoc/README.txt

           HTML Help Workshop)
   /i      Read input files from SOURCE.
 Can be either a file or a
           directory. (required)
-  /l      Generate localized output [de,en].
+  /l      Generate localized output [de,en,pt].
 Default language is en.
   /o      Create output files in DOC_DIR. (required) /p      Use NAME as the project name.
   /q      Don't print warnings.
 Ignored if debug messages are enabled.